Dan Gordon (screenwriter)

-Dan Gordon (דן גורדון; born May 5, 1947) is an Israeli-American screenwriter, television writer, television producer, television director, film producer, novelist, playwright, film director, and reserve duty captain in the Israel Defense Forces.
+Dan Gordon (דן גורדון; born May 5, 1947) is an Israeli-American writer, producer and director.

 As a screenwriter, he has written films including Wyatt Earp, Passenger 57, Murder in the First, and The Hurricane, and developed the story for Rambo: Last Blood.
 He has been the producer, screenwriter and story editor for over 200 hours of television, including Highway to Heaven, Highlander, and Soldier of Fortune, Inc. He has also written stage adaptations of Terms of Endearment and Rain Man, and novels based on his screenplays as well as his own experiences fighting in the Gaza War.

-Biography

 Early life

 Dan Gordon was born in Southern California, to a Jewish family.
 He grew up in Bell Gardens, CA, and at 16 went to Israel where he attended high school at the Ginegar kibbutz.
-After High School he returned to Southern California, and studied at East LA Junior College for a year, before transferring to UCLA as a film and television major.
+After high school he returned to Southern California and studied at East LA Junior College for a year, before transferring to UCLA as a film and television major.